Dr. Deb Scott

 Deb Scott and her husband, G.W., have two children: a daughter, Rachel; and a son, Jordan.
 They also enjoy traveling, kayaking, cooking, gardening, and snow skiing.

-He has won various solo competitions, mock auditions, and has been featured as a guest artist at Baylor University, Oklahoma State University, University of Nebraska at Kearney, Sam Houston State University, Eastman School of Music, University of Illinois at Urbana-Champaign, Illinois Wesleyan University, Texas Tech University, University of Northern Iowa, University of Texas Rio Grand Valley, Henderson State University, University of Memphis, Texas Music Educators Association Convention, as well as the Great Plains, Midwest, South Central and South East Regional Tuba Conferences and several of the International Tuba Euphonium Conferences.
-He was also runner-up for the most recent United States Air Force Band audition and advanced to the final round of the Army “Pershing’s Own”, West Point, Navy and Naval Academy Band premier band auditions.
+He has been featured as a guest artist at Baylor University, Oklahoma State University, University of Nebraska at Kearney, Sam Houston State University, Eastman School of Music, University of Illinois at Urbana-Champaign, Illinois Wesleyan University, University of Northern Iowa, Texas Tech University, Texas State University, University of Texas San Antonio, University of Texas Rio Grand Valley, Henderson State University, University of Memphis, Washington State University, Texas Music Educators Association Convention, Texas Bandmaster Association Convention, the International Tuba Euphonium Conference, the United States Army Band “Pershing’s Own” Tuba Euphonium Workshop, and the North East, Rocky Mountain, Great Plains, Midwest, South Central, and South East Regional Tuba Conferences.
+He was also runner-up for the United States Air Force Band audition and advanced to the final round of the Army “Pershing’s Own”, West Point, Navy and Naval Academy Band premier band auditions.